rwxrob/dtime/README.md

-# Mobile-Friendly Date and Time Formats for Go (golang)
+# Human-Friendly Date and Time Formats for Go (golang)

 When using a mobile device the only characters available on the default keyboard are alpha-numeric and the comma (,) and period (.).
 While it is only a minor convenience to shift to the character keyboard why not create a set of formats that worth with the least amount of trouble.
 Therefore, these formats use the shortest, best format possible to convey the most common references to dates and times.